The , or , is the centerpiece of a downtown multi-use project on the Place Le Corbusier in La Chaux-de-Fonds, Switzerland.

 The Espacité Tower should be your first stop on any visit to La Chaux-de-Fonds, if only because the Tourist Office is on the ground floor.
-Pick up a map, brochures about local attractions, and La Chaux-de-Fonds on Foot, a free illustrated guide to the city's architectural treasures.
+Pick up a map and brochures about local attractions.

 After visiting the Tourist Office, take the free lift to the 14th-floor observatory.
 (You'll also find a café where you can get drinks or snacks at reasonable prices.)

 When you've had a chance to orient yourself to the city from the viewing platform, you can ride the elevator back to ground level or--better yet--take the glassed-in staircase, which offers constantly changing perspectives on the walk down.

 This photo shows a summer view of the rectilinear cityscape.

 From 14 stories above ground, the Avenue Léopold-Robert has a passing resemblance to New York's Park Avenue.

 Here are two views of apartments from the Espacité multi-use development, which was begun in 1987 to commemorate the 100th anniversary of Le Corbusier's birth.